tztztztztz/yolov2.pytorch/README.md

 **stage 4** Transfer learning is applied.
 Breifly I first convert the weights data downloaded from [offical website](https://pjreddie.com/darknet/imagenet/) , then change the input data value to 0 ~ 1.
 It turns out that the model can fit the data very well and is extremly helpful for model generalization.

 **stage 5** Nothing new, just use more train data.
 I combine the data from voc 2007 trainval and voc 2012 trainval.

+**stage 6** I fixed some bug on box encoding and decoding, which didn't improve the mAP.
+I change batch size from 64 to 16, and change initial learning rate from 1e-3 to 1e-4.
+At last I add reorg layer.

 I will keep on updating this repo in the next few months.